hpcleuven/VscDocumentation/source/access/using_pageant.rst

 Getting started with Pageant
 ----------------------------

-Pageant is an SSH authentication agent that couples seamlessly with Putty, MobaXTerm, NoMachine and FileZilla to make user authentication an easy task.
+Pageant is an SSH authentication agent that couples seamlessly with Putty, MobaXterm, NoMachine and FileZilla to make user authentication an easy task.
 Pageant is part of the `PuTTY`_ distribution.
 As of version 0.78, Pageant can hold certificates in addition to SSH private keys.